Jaytechent/mongoose-checkpoint-gmc/readme.md

-# How to run the code
+# DETAILS ON HOW TO  THIS CODE

 # Clone the repo